vivrichards600/friendlytester.github.io/sponsor.md

 ---
 "I'm opening up my blog to non-obtrusive controlled sponsorship/announcements."

 I've been considering this for a while.
 I've put a lot of effort into this blog/site since 2012 and the results are I draw a lot of traffic, I'm very proud of this.
-Allowing subtle sponsorship on my blog will provide me some passive income for all this work, and motivation to continue writing.
+Allowing subtle sponsorship on my blog will provide me some passive income for all this work, and additional motivation to continue writing.
 It also allows me to control who/what I advertise under my personal brand.

 ### Reach and Audience
 Traffic fluctuates depending on how frequently I'm writing.
 I've not been writing a lot recently, something I'm going to be changing.
 However, I'm averaging 1200 unique users a day, with a high in the last 30 days (published May 2018) of 2414 and a low of 481 visitors.
 This will increase as I start to publish regularly, I'm aiming for a post every two weeks.